 The Sonoma County Bicycle Coalition continues to work on improving bike access and capacity on SMART.
-If you’re aware of an issue or have an idea to make your commute smoother, please share it with us HERE.
+If you’re aware of an issue or have an idea to make your commute smoother, please share it with us.

 To help familiarize you with the ins and outs of stowing your bike on the train, we’ve created this little demonstration video.

 - Boarding of bicycles is on a first-come, first-served basis.
-For safety reasons, aisles must remain clear of bikes and other items.
+For safety reasons, aisles mustr emain clear of bicycles and other items.

-- Before boarding bicycles, let non-cyclists board and deboard.
-Be ready to board or detrain as soon as the train arrives at a station.
+- Passengers with a bicycle or scooter must permit other passengers to board and deboard first.
+Be ready to board or deboard as soon as the train arrives at a station.

-- Cyclists must use the hanging bike hooks or the seat-mounted bungee straps provided to secure their bikes.
-The kickstand must be up.
-Do not chain or lock bicycles to train fixtures.
-Cyclists should stay near their bikes while on the train and should sit in the same car as the bikes.
-Please follow the posted instructions for bicycle placement and cooperate in boarding.
+- Bicyclists should stay near their bicycles while on the train and should sit in the same car as their bicycle.
+Please follow the posted instructions for bicycle placement and follow instructions given by the Conductor.

 - Folding bicycles may not be placed on seats, block aisles or be stored in the space reserved for passengers’ wheelchairs.